 Ah, spring cleaning: the time to clean everything you would not normally clean on a regular basis.
+While the process may seem intimidating at first, these tips will help you to polish and shine your home into tip-top shape in no time.

 “Move all of the furniture out of the way and focus on the things that get overlooked because you’re not able to get to them or they’re in a corner,” says Muffetta Krueger, owner of Muffetta’s Domestic Assistants, which serves Westchester and Orange counties.
 This includes baseboards, vents, fans, ceilings, and walls.
 “Wipe areas that may have spots or little smudge marks,” she adds.